MikaelEliasson/ElmahIOBookmarklet/README.md

 You can convert it to more bookmarklet friendly code at http://chriszarate.github.io/bookmarkleter/

 When you are on the search page in elmah.io.
 Click the bookmarklet and then you can navigate the errors with up & down keys.
 You can delete an error with "delete".
-The error get slightly read when deleting and clear red when it's done.
+The error get slightly red when deleting and clear red when it's done.

+NOTES:
+- There is no confirmation so take care
+- I tested with the regular delete on the keyboard.
+Not sure if the numpad delete will work.

 # Contributing